-You are eligible for the plan if you are traveling outside of your home country and inside the United States as a full time international student and at least 12 years old and under 65 years old.Inside the US, you are automatically eligible for this plan with a valid F1 status (including OPT) or J1 status.
+You are eligible for the plan if you are traveling outside of your home country and inside the United States as a full time international student or full time scholar and at least 12 years old and under 65 years old.Inside the US, you are automatically eligible for this plan with a valid F1 status, OPT Status, M-1 Status, or J1 status.
 For other types of visas, you must be enrolled as a full time international student at a secondary school, college, or university.

 A pre-existing condition is any:

 The ISI Protect does not cover routine vision or dental services, however, it does offer limited coverage for dental accidents and emergency dental treatment for unexpected pain.
 Please see the plan benefits page for full details.

 After any co-pays, you may then need to pay coinsurance, which is a percentage you will have to pay out of pocket for your eligible medical expenses and the percentage the insurance company will pay.
 For example, if the coinsurance of the plan includes 80% coverage, the insurance plan will pay 80%, and you will need to pay the remaining 20%.Inside the USA

 The coinsurance of this plan is as follows:

 What does Usual, Reasonable and Customary (URC) mean?
 URC — which stands for Usual Reasonable and Customary — is a typical and reasonable amount of expenses for similar services, medicines or supplies within the area in which the charge is incurred, so long as those expenses are reasonable.